Chondromalacia Physical Therapy: Information, Exercises, and More

 - Swelling and inflammation around the kneecap

-- Pain that increases after sitting for long periods of time
+- Knee pain that increases after sitting for long periods

 - Pain when walking up or down stairs or getting out of a chair

-- Grinding or cracking sensation when the knee is straightened
+- A grinding or cracking sensation when the knee is straightened

 Chondromalacia pain may also occur after prolonged periods of activity that place extreme pressure on the knees.